berneout/public-public-license/README.md

 Read as broadly as possible, the attribution requirements of all the most common open source licenses violate this criterion.
-At the other extreme, the OSD's comments focus very specifically on click-wrap, a classic problem dealing with when contracts are formed, rather than satisfying conditions of a license.
+At the other extreme, the OSI's comments focus very specifically on click-wrap, a classic problem dealing with when contracts are formed, rather than satisfying conditions of a license.